Fearless? I was far from it as I looked down at the little square gift in my hands.

 Sometimes the gift of peace is in not knowing all the details.
 Other times we know what is real, but we allow fear to distract us from a clear vision.

-This is the view I had yesterday.
+The picture above is the view I had yesterday.
 I can’t see more than a few feet.
 The fog is thick and it appears to be a very tangible wall.

 I know differently though.
 I know that beyond those trees is our beloved lake.There are days when you can feel like you’re in a fog.
 Although you know God gives you hope for a future, these foggy times won’t let you see what is coming.
+You have a choice.

 Get frustrated, get anxious, or you can turn to the One who tells you the truth—what is real.